AloraMC/Knowledgebase/the-important-bits/code-of-conduct.md

 It's important to keep you safe around here, and your safety is one of AloraMC's top priorities.
 This page states the Code of Conduct, which any one interacting with AloraMC must abide by.

-!!! danger "Consequences of Non-Compliance"
+> **Consequences of Non-Compliance**
 	There are no exceptions to following our basic conduct.
-Failure to abide with the Code of Conduct will result in punishment as deemed, if you feel you're punishment was unreasonable, get in touch with a support or a staff member.
+Failure to abide with the Code of Conduct will result in 	punishment as deemed, if you feel you're punishment was unreasonable, get in touch with a support or a staff member.{.is-danger}

 1. **Toxicity and Harassment:** Bullying, harassment, or any form of aggressive behavior towards other community members will not be tolerated.
 Toxicity is looked down upon in our community and unjust, unreasonable toxicity will result in punishment dependant on multiple factors.
 If you feel uncomfortable or are being targeted, please report it to a staff member immediately.